birobirobiro/awesome-shadcn-ui/README.md

 - [turborepo-shadcn-ui-tailwindcss](https://github.com/henriqpohl/turborepo-shadcn-ui-tailwindcss) - Turborepo starter with shadcn/ui & Tailwind CSS pre-configured for shared ui components.
 - [turborepo-launchpad](https://github.com/JadRizk/turborepo-launchpad) - A comprehensive monorepo boilerplate for shadcn projects using Turbo.
 It features a highly scalable setup ideal for developing complex applications with shared components and utilities.
 - [wordpress-plugin-boilerplate](https://github.com/prappo/wordpress-plugin-boilerplate) - WordPress Plugin Boilerplate utilizing modern web technologies and tools such as React, TypeScript, SASS, Tailwind CSS, Shadcn UI, Vite, Grunt.js, Storybook, HMR and more.
+- [https://next-js-views-template.vercel.app](https://next-js-views-template.vercel.app) - An open-source collection of reusable view components like Calendar, Table,etc built with Next.js and ShadCN.
+Easily copy and paste these pre-built UI elements into your project for fast, responsive, and customizable layouts.

 ## Star History